Lukeasargen/TnseqPipeline/README.md

 First, complete the install instructions on [docs/install.md](docs/install.md).

+Everything should now be installed in your terminal you are using to run the analysis.
 Then, open a terminal and change directory to the location you want as your workspace.

 Run this command to clone this repository:

 ```
 git clone https://github.com/Lukeasargen/TnseqPipeline.git